-The Program rewarded special volunteers for their efforts through the Volunteer Incentive Program (VIP).
-Non-federal funds sponsored by North Central WV Community Action were used to purchase and provide \$350 in Wal-Mart gift cards to the individuals who had accumulated the most volunteer hours in the classroom or home-based setting in their counties.
-Monies were also awarded twice during the school year to those classrooms per county and home-based options that had accumulated the most volunteer hours within a given timeframe.
-Those monies were voted on by the site's Parent Committee and used towards parent/child activities that were an extension of the curriculum, classroom supplies, field trips, and/or other social events.
+NCWVCAA Head Start/Early Head Start rewarded PY47 special volunteers for their efforts through the Volunteer Incentive Program (VIP) using strictly Non-federal funds sponsored by North Central WV Community Action.
+The program presented a total of \$350 in Wal-Mart gift cards to the individuals who had accumulated the most volunteer hours in the classroom or Home-based setting in their counties throughout the program year.
+Program Option Volunteer Recognition monies were again awarded twice during PY47 to those classrooms per county who had accumulated the most volunteer hours within a given timeframe.
+The winning site's Parent Committees voted to spend the monies towards allowable activities or items such as parent/child activities that were an extension of the program, classroom supplies, field trips, or other social events.